dennisbaskin/bootstrap-growl-rails/README.md

 ## Usage

+Add the following directive to your Javascript manifest file (application.js):

+    //= require bootstrap-growl

-Please see the documentation at http://bootstrap-growl.remabledesigns.com/#growl-documentation for usage instructions
+*Please see the documentation at http://bootstrap-growl.remabledesigns.com/#growl-documentation for plugin usage instructions.*

+## Versioning

+bootstrap-growl-rails 2.0.0 == bootstrap-growl.js 2.0.0

 ## Contributing